jrbhowells/Lab3-Intensity-transformation/README.md

 f = imread('assets/breastXray.tif');
 imshow(f)
 ```
->Note: Make sure you use the semicolon to suppress output.
+>Note: Use the semicolon to suppress output.
 Otherwise, all pixel values will be stream to your display and will take a long time.
-Use CTRL-C to interrupt the command if you forget.
+Use CTRL-C to interrupt.

-Check the dimension of f on the right window pane of Matlab.
-Examine the image data store in the matrix *_'f'_*:
+Check the dimension of _f_ on the right window pane of Matlab.
+Examine the image data stored:

 ```
 f(3,10)             % print the intensity of pixel(3,10)
-imshow(f(1:241,:))  % display only to top half of the image
+imshow(f(1:241,:))  % display only top half of the image
 ```
-Indices of matrix in Matlab is of the format: (row, column).
-You can use *_':'_* to *_slice_* the data.
-(1:241, :) means only rows 1 to 241, and all coloumns are used.
+Indices of 2D matrix in Matlab is of the format: (row, column).
+You can use *_':'_* to *_slice_* the data.  *_(1:241 , : )_* means only rows 1 to 241 and all columns are used.
 The default is the entire matrix.

-To find the maximum and minimum intensity value of the image, do this:
+To find the maximum and minimum intensity values of the image, do this:
 ```
-[fmin, fmax] = bounds(f(:)))
+[fmin, fmax] = bounds(f(:))
 ```
 *_bounds_* returns the maximum and minimum values in the entire image f.
-The index (:) means every columns.
-If this is not specified, Matlab will return the max and min values for each column as row vector.
+The index ( : ) means every columns.
+If this is not specified, Matlab will return the max and min values for each column as 2 row vectors.

-Since the data type for f is uint8, the full intensity range should be [0 255].
-Is it close to the full range?
+Since the data type for _f_ is _uint8_, the full intensity range is [0 255].
+Is the intensity of _f_ close to the full range?

 **Test yourself**: Display the right half of the image.
 Capture it for your logbook.

 ### Negative image

-To compute the negative image and display both original and the negative image side-by-side, do this:
+To compute the negative image and display both the original and the negative image side-by-side, do this:

 ```
 g1 = imadjust(f, [0 1], [1 0])
 figure                          % open a new figure window imshowpair(f, g1, 'montage')
 ```
->The 2nd parameter is in the form of [low_in high_in], where the values are between 0 and 1.
+>The 2nd parameter of _imadjust_ is in the form of [low_in high_in], where the values are between 0 and 1.
 [0 1] means that the input image is to be adjusted to within 1% of the bottom and top pixel values.

->The 3rd parameter is also in the form of [low_in high_in].
+>The 3rd parameter is also in the form of [low_out high_out].
 It specifies how the input range is mapped to output range.
 So, [1 0] means that the lowest pixel intensity of the input is now mapped to highest pixel intensity at the output and vice versa.
-This of course means that all intensities are inverted producing the negative image.
+This of course means that all intensities are inverted, producing the negative image.
+The same thing can be achieved using _function imcomplement_.

 ### Gamma correction